 1.)
-USE OF LOCKERS
+Use of Lockers

-- Students are encouraged not to bring to school money or articles of value that could be stolen. - Students are encouraged not to set the lock so that it can be opened without working the combination. - c.
+- a.
+Students are encouraged not to bring to school money or articles of value that could be stolen. - b.
+Students are encouraged not to set the lock so that it can be opened without working the combination. - c.
 Lockers are not to be used by more than one student. - d.
 Personal locker combinations should remain confidential. - e.
 No food, drink, or wet articles should be stored in lockers.

 2.)
-CARE OF LOCKERS
+Care of Lockers